Cruniac/StartScreen-Modern/README.md

 ##StartScreen

-StartScreen is a small Clientside page that aims to provide a quick and efficient way to search for content and place favourites.
+StartScreen is a small Clientside page that aims to provide a quick and efficient way to search for content and place favorites.

 StartScreen is built with HTML5 + CSS3 and JavaScript.
 It does not need to run on a Server.
 While it doesen't need to run on a webserver, it can be run on one to make it available from everywhere.

 Screenshot:
 ![alt text](http://i.imgur.com/UCthWcR.png "StartScreen Image")

 ##Why

-Most browsers nowadays come with some kind of Start page or speeddial system.
+Most browsers nowadays come with some kind of Start page or speed-dial system.
 These are convenient, but not really all that customisable.
-StartScreen is a customisable Homepage that provides rich and useful functionality to guide the user to the content he desires.
+StartScreen is a customizable Homepage that provides rich and useful functionality to guide the user to the content he desires.

 ##License